 The date of the wedding is 10 June 1914, the place is the bride’s home on her parent’s (Samuel ACTON and Janet WALKER) farm in Rosewood, Saskatchewan.

-L to R: Thomas Watson and his wife Jane Watson, groom James (Jim) Watson, bride Agnes (Nancy) Watson and Janet and Samuel Acton.
+L to R: Parents of the groom, Thomas Watson and his wife Jane Watson, groom James (Jim) Watson, bride Agnes (Nancy) Watson and parents of the bride Janet and Samuel Acton.
 The photograph was taken in the vegetable garden – see the sticks with seed package covers to mark the rows in the lower left of the photo.

 A clipping from a local newspaper [probably the Lemberg Star, however no source was cited] described the wedding.

-Right: The home of Samuel and Janet Acton, obviously several years before the verandah was built, and tree windbreak and garden planted.
+Right: The home of Samuel and Janet Acton, obviously several years before the veranda was built, and tree windbreak and garden planted.